ArnaudRinquin/blog/2016-01-14-code-and-test-in-the-same-file-in-js.md

 * A nice UI for tests results and control by simply installing a Chrome Extension
 * CI testing for FREE, no hassle

+Checkout this [example](https://github.com/ArnaudRinquin/browser-tap/example) or watch me [talk about it](http://bit.ly/browser-tap-talk) at #londonreact.

 ![browser-tap-screenshot](../images/browser-tap-screenshot.png)

 ## Motivations